George Finch (chemist): Personal life

 Finch was first married to Alicia "Betty" Fisher of London.
 By the time he returned from the front in 1917, Fisher had given birth to a son from a relationship with another man, Wentworth "Jock" Campbell, an Indian Army officer.
 That boy was the future Oscar-winning film actor Peter Finch.

 George separated the infant from his mother and had his relatives raise him as his own son, even though he was not the biological father.
 Peter did not see his parents again until he returned to Britain and found fame in his thirties.
-He remained close to his mother and met both George Finch and his biological father briefly.
+He remained close to his mother and met George Finch and his biological father briefly.

 George divorced Betty when Peter was two years old and married Gladys May, a nurse, after she became pregnant with their son Bryan.
 George left Gladys and the boy soon after the birth, but supported Bryan financially.

 On 27 December 1921, George married Agnes Johnston, whom he called "Bubbles".
 The marriage lasted and they had three daughters: Joyce Nanette in 1923 (known as "Bunty"), Paola Jean in 1924 and Felice George (known as "Colette") in 1929.